List of Numm episodes

 The following is the list of episodes for Geo television drama serial Numm.
-The drama serial formally began August 24, 2013.
+The drama serial formally began 24 August 2013.
 Individual episodes are numbered.

 Drama Overview

 Episode list

 Following is the listing of episodes with short summaries.

 Synopsis

 Set in 2013, Wali Bakht is an Oxford graduate, belongs to a traditional, strict feudal family, his grandfather Sikander Bakht (Bade Sahab) is the head of family and decision maker, after the death of Wali's father in his childhood due to unreveal circumstances his mother become mentally ill and Wali's get married with a girl named Mahjabeen triple of his age to take care of him, through the illegal costume vani.
-After his return from London he is forced to re-married with Neelum Akbar Khan to maintained and for the survival of his creed, Neelum is a daughter of Wali's uncle, a rebel and proud girl who hates her family customs and traditions and want to get rid off, but fate doesn't allow her and she marries Wali.
+After his return from London he is forced to remarried with Neelum Akbar Khan to maintained and for the survival of his creed, Neelum is a daughter of Wali's uncle, a rebel and proud girl who hates her family customs and traditions and want to get rid off, but fate doesn't allow her and she marries Wali.
 Mahjabeen has its position in house nothing more than of servant and she seems to happily perform her duties toward Wali and his house, In future it will reveal what actually has happened with family in past, for now story is revolving around three characters Wali, Neelum and Mahjabeen.